lolinlab/parallelEMD/README.md

 (1) In GPU EMD, the sifting time is almost the same for different number of signals, this is true as they performs parrallely on all kernels.

-(2) In GPU EMD, the most time-comsuming part (when the number of signals increases) is memory copy from GPU back to CPU, and this linearly increases with the number of signals.
+(2) In GPU EMD, the most time-consuming part (when the number of signals increases) is memory copy from GPU back to CPU, and this linearly increases with the number of signals.

-(3) When performing only fast EMD without furhter calculating the envelop of the final IMF, the time spent is less than gpuEMD.
-However, this is due to the fact that gpuEMD spent too much time on copying the memory for critical points and envelopes back to CPU.
+(3) When performing only fast EMD without further calculating the envelope of the final IMF, the time spent is less than gpuEMD.
+However, this is because gpuEMD spent too much time copying the memory for critical points and envelopes back to the CPU.

-(4) When the time for calculating envelop is also considered, gpuEMD out-performs the fast EMD.
+(4) When the time for calculating envelop is also considered, gpuEMD outperforms the fast EMD.

-## Copy right (C):
+## Copyright (C):

 (1) Lab of Integrated Biosignal Advances, National Central University; 2022